 There are four independent GED subtests that cover the academic subject areas of Language Art, Mathematics, Social Studies, and Science.
 The four GED subtests must be taken on a computer.

-There is no paper-formatted test anymore.
-GED hopefuls cannot be registered for another educational program.
+There is no paper-formatted test anymore and GED hopefuls can also not be registered for another educational program.

 Who can take the GED test?

 The GED exam consists of four independent modules or subtests and can be taken by an adult individual that doesn’t have a high school diploma.
 In most states, the minimum age to qualify for GED testing is sixteen though some states require a higher minimum age.
 Many students can benefit from GED tutoring to get them ready for the test and attain better jobs.

 The GED diploma is awarded when test-takers attain sufficient scores on each of the four GED modules.
 These scores are measured on a 100-200 scale and the passing score is 145 on all four subtests.

 The GED exam was administered only at state-designated testing centers, but recently, an online proctored testing option was welcomed as well.

 Most states require GED test-takers to be at least 16 years of age.
 For underage applicants (16 or 17 years old) however, some strict additional criteria apply such as being officially withdrawn from school, holding permission from their school districts, and having parental consent.

 As said above, the GED is a state exam and regulations vary slightly by state.
 Some states subsidize GED testing partly or fully and residency requirements also vary by state.
 For the situation in your state, go to this page.